Visual Odometry with Neuromorphic Resonator Networks: Discussion

+One challenge we have observed with deep learning approaches to VO is overfitting the specific scene(s) used in training.
+In the benchmark experiments, we used for comparison, training and test sets were extracted from the same event sequence~\cite{nguyen_2019}.
+In contrast, our model holds the visual scene in the working memory of the dynamic map, allowing for generalization over all possible scenes, unlike in convolutional neural network approaches~\cite{serranogotarredona_2009}.
+We also show that we can easily update the allocentric map for tracking, as demonstrated in the map update experiment.
+The network also has the ability to recover in cases when tracking is lost temporarily.

+Furthermore, the resonator network is small compared to the convolutional approaches while performing similarly or better.
+The convolutional networks that these methods use as a central part of their architectures have 4-138 million trainable parameters and use several billion operations per sample (\cite{nguyen_2019}: VGG16, \cite{kendall_2015,kendall_2016,walch_2017}: GoogLeNet, \cite{laskar_2017}: ResNet34).
+The HRN, on the contrary, only has a few dozen parameters to adjust the behavior of the network and for calibration and requires around 360 million operations per iteration, as a crude estimate, 1-2 orders of magnitude less than the compared networks.

-A related correlation-based approach is the map-seeking circuit (MSC)~\cite{arathorn2002map}, a feedback multi-layer network for performing inference in generative models, successfully used for image registration in adaptive optics \cite{vogel2006retinal}.
-Our VO method shares with the MSC the use of superposition and content-addressable memory for estimating the transforms.
-The main differences are in the internal representations and computation.
-The MSC is based on standard ANN operations, lacking the vector binding operation of VSAs.
-Accordingly, the candidate transforms have to be represented by large sets of matrices, tiling the transform parameters at sufficiently fine resolution.
+Computationally, our approach is related to previous work on spatial correlation-based approaches, particularly the map-seeking circuit (MSC)~\cite{arathorn2002map}.
+The map-seeking circuit is a multi-layer network with feedback that performs inference in generative models and has been successfully used for image registration in adaptive optics~\cite{vogel2006retinal}.
+While these approaches share superposition and content-addressable memory for estimating the transforms, we avoid representing the transforms with large sets of matrices by making use of VSA vector binding.